Introduction: 5 Steps to Get the Most Out of Reading Books

 After spending hours studying HIT, I realized that I could not do what I was trying to do.
 It is too broad.
 I am thinking that the model would work for a specific topic.
 For instance, say you focus on problem solving, what are the types of problem solving and what are the different forms of problem solving?
 To get started, a good place to start is with the curated post on problem solving.

-What I discovered, is that to do what I was try to get the Heuristic Iddeation Technique to do, is what I have be using the SWOT Matrix to do.
+What I discovered, is that to do what I was trying to get the Heuristic Iddeation Technique to do, is what I have been using the SWOT Matrix to do.

 Have you read?